shiphrahx/Pulse/README.md

 - 🏷️ **Category Filtering**: For portfolio and blog sections
 - 📱 **Mobile Menu**: Slide-out drawer navigation
 - ⏳ **Preloader**: With timeout failsafe and reduced-motion support
+- ✨ **Particle Animations**: 160 particles with optimized rendering using @tsparticles
+- 🎛️ **Settings Panel**: Toggle particles and switch color schemes on the fly

 ## Installation